 2 METHODOLOGY

-The study was conducted area shown in Iramba District (Figure 2), which has four divisions, 20 wards, and 70 villages (NBS, 2024).
-It is located between latitudes 4° to 4.3° S and longitudes 34° to 35° E, with a total area of 4,520 km², including 2,025.13 km² of arable land, and has a population of 328,912 people (163,440 males and 165,472 females).
+The study was conducted in Iramba District (Figure 2), which has four divisions, 20 wards, and 70 villages (NBS, 2024).
+It is located between latitudes 4° and 4.3° S and longitudes 34° to 35° E, with a total area of 4,520 km², including 2,025.13 km² of arable land, and has a population of 328,912 people (163,440 males and 165,472 females).
 Crop farming, livestock keeping, mining, and small- to medium-scale businesses are the main livelihood activities (NBS, 2024).
 The district experiences unimodal moderate rainfall from November to May, with an average of 500 mm to 850 mm per year.
 The district is situated in the semi-arid central zone of Tanzania with sandy to loamy soils.

 Major crops grown include sunflower, maize, groundnuts, sorghum, sweet potatoes, cotton, lentils, safflower and pumpkins.
 The Mukulu Ward was purposively selected due to the high population of safflower farmers in the district, and historical reasons that the Dutch company introduced in the ward.
-Making it an ideal location for accessing reliable data compared to other wards (Mukulu Ward report, 2022).
+This makes it an ideal location for accessing reliable data compared to other wards (Mukulu Ward report, 2022).

 Figure 1: Map showing the study area.